Eureka, Missouri: Floods

 The city of Eureka has suffered multiple floods, the two most catastrophic being in 2015 and 2017.
-This caused the city and U.S. Army Corps of Engineers to evaluate a dozen strategic options, from the use of levees and walls, to buyouts of high-risk properties, to the restoration of flood plain as water storage.
-Scientific researchers determined that the flooding was a man-made calamity caused in part by “inaccurate Federal Emergency Management Agency flood frequencies based on the assumption that today’s river will behave as it has in the past greatly underestimating our real flood risk and leading to inappropriate development in floodways and floodplains.”
+This caused the city and U.S. Army Corps of Engineers to evaluate a dozen strategic options, from the use of levees and walls, buyouts of high-risk properties, and the restoration of flood plain as water storage.
+Scientific researchers determined the flooding was a man-made calamity caused in part by "inaccurate Federal Emergency Management Agency flood frequencies based on the assumption that today's river will behave as it has in the past greatly underestimating our real flood risk and leading to inappropriate development in floodways and floodplains."

 2015

-The december 2015 North American storm complex deeply impacted the state of Missouri with heavy rain and snow causing severe floods.
+The December 2015 North American storm complex deeply impacted the state of Missouri, with heavy rain and snow causing severe floods.
 The storm system was responsible for heavy rain that caused severe flooding.
 Parts of the state were hit with over 10 in of heavy rainfall.
-In Eureka, more than 100 boat rescues were conducted by Eureka Fire Department of people and several pets from the second stories of homes near the Meramec River.
+In Eureka, more than 100 boat rescues were conducted by the Eureka Fire Department of people and several pets from the second stories of homes near the Meramec River.

 2017

-A flooding event caused by a strong spring storm system brought multiple rounds of thunderstorms and heavy rain to portions of the Midwest the weekend of April 29th-30th, 2017.
+A flooding event caused by a strong spring storm system brought multiple rounds of thunderstorms and heavy rain to portions of the Midwest the weekend of April 29–30, 2017.
 The middle portion of the Mississippi approached historical record flooding.
-The National Weather Service anticipated a 48.5 ft. crest at Cape Girardeau, Missouri on May 5, 2017, which was within 6 inches of the January 2, 2016 crest of 48.86 ft.
+The National Weather Service anticipated a 48.5 ft. crest at Cape Girardeau, Missouri, on May 5, 2017, which was within 6 inches of the January 2, 2016 crest of 48.86 ft.
 The first floor of a church flooded with about 48 inches of water, the same amount as in December 2015.
 Floodwater from the Meramec River covered athletic fields at Eureka High School, encroached on the school's buildings, and ruined the gymnasium floor.